 In order to match up the angles on the back support pieces, we did a bit of improvising (sense a theme here?).
 We started with the top pieces: Laura held the piece for one side and I held one for the other, then marked where they met up.
 I cut the ends at 20˚only because the back braces were cut at 20˚, and that worked!
 After we got the top row screwed in, we debated putting the second row spaced like the seating or in the middle.
 Middle placement won, and it looks great.
 It always helps to have help on a project like this so you can bounce ideas off each other, and a helping hand is invaluable.

-Laura and Todd painted the bench a couple days later, and it looks great.
+Laura and Todd painted the bench a couple days later, and after adding some cool outdoor chairs and pillows it looks great (although every fire pit needs one of these!).
 I feel pretty good about how it all turned out.
-When Todd sat on it, he said, "Now this is a bench."
+When Todd sat on it, he said, “Now this is a bench.”
 The Todd mark of approval… what more could I ask for? – Josh

 Credits // Author: Joshua Rhodes, Photography: Sarah Rhodes & Laura Gummerman.
 Photos edited with Stella of the Signature Collection.